 Using robotics, automation processes are becoming incredibly streamlined, however, the powerful machines that enable such progress, remain significant hazards on the shop floor alongside their human coworkers.
-The field of collaborative robotics is addressing this with focus on collaborative robots, cobots for short.
+The field of collaborative robotics is addressing this with a focus on collaborative robots, cobots for short.
 While the current state of automation enables fantastic capability on the manufacturing floor, it can only do what it’s told, with human ingenuity assuming the driving force behind every action a robot completes.

-John Phillips, Senior Manager of Production Services at Paradigm, has high hopes for collaborative robotics and the fields ability to address the shortcomings of automation and put cobots on the same level as their human counterparts to take production processes to the next level.
-As Phillips puts it, “Collaborative robots is a new technology that allows us to have a human and a robot working in the same workspace.
-They’re now working in a pendulum type of an operation where they can safely interact, allowing the human to check whether the robot has done an adequate amount of work before the final polishing is handed over to the human.
+John Phillips, Senior Manager of Production Services at Paradigm, has high hopes for collaborative robotics and the field’s ability to address the shortcomings of automation and put cobots on the same level as their human counterparts to take production processes to the next level.
+As Phillips puts it, “Collaborative robots are a new technology that allows us to have a human and a robot working in the same workspace.
+They’re now working in a pendulum type of operation where they can safely interact, allowing the human to check whether the robot has done an adequate amount of work before the final polishing is handed over to the human.
 It’s a very hand-in-hand kind of operation.”

 The phrase may sound like an oxymoron, but Industry 5.0 concepts are making mass personalization a reality.
 Working on the new functionality and process improvement that collaborative robotics will provide, human laborers will be a more specialized component of the manufacturing process.
-Alongside their cognitive machine co-workers, humans will be able to mass produce customized and personalized products for consumers with speed and precision.
+Alongside their cognitive machine co-workers, humans will be able to mass-produce customized and personalized products for consumers with speed and precision.

 This personalization can take many forms.
 Going beyond the scope of retail goods, personalization could take the form of medical treatments, specifically smart applications that appropriately summarize a patient’s unique lifestyle, health requirements, and physical properties to create a completely customized health regimen.
-Surgery is another application for collaborative robotics that is unique in every patient placed on the operating table.
+Surgery is another application for collaborative robotics that is unique to every patient placed on the operating table.
 With the expertise of a trained surgeon and the precision of a robotic assistant, operating rooms are already enjoying the benefits of collaborative robotics.

-Artificial organs, medical implants, transplants, blood transfusions, Diabetes, and a host of other medical applications can benefit from the AI-driven and collaborative robotics-supported manufacturing processes.
+Artificial organs, medical implants, transplants, blood transfusions, Diabetes, and a host of other medical applications can benefit from AI-driven and collaborative robotics-supported manufacturing processes.

 Productivity And A New Relationship Between Man And Machine